-"The TEMPEST" in Far Cry! --> NOW AVAILABLE: v1.2 - Playing SHAKESPEARE never looked so good before!
+"The TEMPEST" in Far Cry ...
+Playing SHAKESPEARE never looked so good before! --> NOW AVAILABLE: v1.2.1 - The CALIBAN Edition!

 Every month the authors of the German games blog "Die Spielregeln" (The rules of the game), featured by the German site SUBPOOL, pick a gaming related topic to write a short essay about.
 "Modding" being the latest topic, one of the authors, Robin Krause, also a member of "Projekt A.R.I.E.L.", shares his thoughts about our SturmMOD...